Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Introduction

-It is however important to mention that the theory of random dynamical systems has allowed to give novel insights regarding another manifestation of the unpredictability stochastic systems, namely the divergence of stochastic trajectories characterized by Lyapunov exponents \cite{Oseledets1968, Arnold1984a, Arnold2003, Cong1997}.
-In particular, the Lyapunov exponents have been used to provide a dynamical characterization of stochastic pitchfork \cite{Crauel1998}, transcritical \cite{Crauel1999} and Hopf bifurcations \cite{Schimansky-Geier1993, Baxendale1994, Schenk-Hoppe1996, Arnold1996, Arnold2004, Baxendale2004, Deville2011, Anagnostopoulou2015, Engel2016}.
-Recently, another approach based on the dichotomy spectrum \cite{Sacker1978, Aulbach2001, Siegmund2002a, Rasmussen2009, Rasmussen2010, Kloeden2011} has been proposed to characterize stochastic bifurcations \cite{Callaway2013}.
+It is however important to mention that the {\mkr RDS theory} has allowed to give {\mkr useful} insights regarding another manifestation of the unpredictability stochastic systems, namely the divergence of stochastic trajectories characterized by Lyapunov exponents \cite{Oseledets1968,Arnold1984a,Arnold2003,Cong1997}.
+In particular, the Lyapunov exponents have been used to provide a dynamical characterization of stochastic pitchfork~\cite{Crauel1998}, transcritical~\cite{Crauel1999} and Hopf bifurcations \cite{Schimansky-Geier1993,Baxendale1994,Schenk-Hoppe1996,Arnold1996,Arnold2004,Baxendale2004,Deville2011,Anagnostopoulou2015,Engel2016}.
+Recently, another approach based on the dichotomy spectrum for random dynamical systems~\cite{Sacker1978,Aulbach2001,Siegmund2002a,Rasmussen2009,Rasmussen2010,Kloeden2011} has been proposed to characterize stochastic bifurcations~\cite{Callaway2013}.

-In this study, the focus is on the {\mk description of the change of statistical properties arising at a bifurcation in the presence of noise and as associated with the Markov semigroup}, in the spirit of \cite{Graham1982a, VandenBroeck1982d}, rather than {\mk those occurring by adopting a pullback approach \cite{Arnold2003, Rasmussen2007, CSG11}}.
-It is thus "phenomenological" rather than "dynamical" \cite{Arnold1996}. {\mk To be more specific, our study will be concerned with the changes occurring in the mixing spectrum as the control parameter varies, in the case of a Hopf bifurcation subject to noise.
-Particular attention will be paid to the identification of the key properties} of the underlying deterministic dynamical system {\mk that determine} the response to stochastic perturbations.
-Our main conclusion will be that the geometry of the underlying deterministic {\mk dynamics} is essential to understand the mixing properties of the stochastic {\mk Hopf} bifurcation system.
+In this study, the focus is on the {\mk description of the change of statistical properties arising at a bifurcation in the presence of noise and as associated with the Markov semigroup}, in the spirit of~\cite{Graham1982a,VandenBroeck1982d}, rather than {\mk those occurring by adopting a pullback approach~\cite{Arnold2003,Rasmussen2007,CSG11,Callaway2013}}.
+It is thus ``phenomenological" rather than ``dynamical" {\mkr in the terminology of L.~Arnold \cite[Chap.~9]{Arnold2003}}, {\mkr although new ingredients are brought to describe the phenomenological picture, namely the RP resonances.} To be more specific, our study is concerned with the changes occurring in the RP spectrum as the control parameter varies, in the case of a Hopf bifurcation subject to noise.
+An example of a three-dimensional {\mkr stochastic slow-fast system} undergoing a Hopf bifurcation perturbed by noise and arising in fluid mechanics is given in~\cite[Sec.~4]{Chekroun_al_RP2}, while the third part {\mkr (\cite{tantet_ruellepollicott_2019})} relies on both the reduction method from~\cite{Chekroun_al_RP2} and the results of this paper to analyze the response to noise of a low-frequency mode of climate variability, El Ni\~no-Southern Oscillation, in a high-dimensional geophysical model of intermediate complexity.
+In this article, particular attention is paid to the identification of the key properties of the underlying deterministic dynamical system {\mk that determine} the response to stochastic perturbations.
+Our main conclusion is that the geometry of the underlying deterministic {\mk dynamics} is essential to understand the mixing properties of the stochastic {\mk Hopf} bifurcation system.